davorg/dmp/chapters/appendix-a.md

 These are the attributes that can be passed to the new method.

-* THOUSANDS_SEP The character which is inserted between groups of three digits.
+* `THOUSANDS_SEP` The character which is inserted between groups of three digits.
 The default is a comma.

-* DECIMAL_POINT The character which separates the integer and fractional parts of a number.
+* `DECIMAL_POINT` The character which separates the integer and fractional parts of a number.
 The default is a decimal point.

-* MON_THOUSANDS_SEP The same as THOUSANDS_SEP, but used for monetary values (formatted using format_price).
+* `MON_THOUSANDS_SEP` The same as `THOUSANDS_SEP`, but used for monetary values (formatted using format_price).
 The default is a comma.

-* MON_DECIMAL_POINT The same as DECIMAL_POINT, but used for monetary values (formatted using format_price).
+* `MON_DECIMAL_POINT` The same as `DECIMAL_POINT`, but used for monetary values (formatted using format_price).
 The default is a decimal point.

-* INT_CURR_SYMBOL The character(s) used to denote the currency.
+* `INT_CURR_SYMBOL` The character(s) used to denote the currency.
 The default is USD .

-* DECIMAL_DIGITS The number of decimal digits to display.
+* `DECIMAL_DIGITS` The number of decimal digits to display.
 The default is two.

-* DECIMAL_FILL A Boolean flag indicating whether or not the formatter should add zeroes to pad out decimal numbers to DECIMAL_DIGITS places.
+* `DECIMAL_FILL` A Boolean flag indicating whether or not the formatter should add zeroes to pad out decimal numbers to DECIMAL_DIGITS places.
 The default is off.

-* NEG_FORMAT The format to use when displaying negative numbers.
+* `NEG_FORMAT` The format to use when displaying negative numbers.
 An 'x' marks where the number should be inserted.
 The default is -x.

-* KILO_SUFFIX The letter to append when format_bytes is formatting a value in kilobytes.
+* `KILO_SUFFIX` The letter to append when format_bytes is formatting a value in kilobytes.
 The default is K.

-* MEGA_SUFFIX The letter to append when format_bytes is formatting a value in megabytes.
+* `MEGA_SUFFIX` The letter to append when format_bytes is formatting a value in megabytes.
 The default is M.

 ### Methods

 These are the methods that you can call to format your data.

-* round($number, $precision) Rounds the given number to the given precision.
-If no precision is given, then DECIMAL_DIGITS is used.
+* `round($number, $precision)` Rounds the given number to the given precision.
+If no precision is given, then `DECIMAL_DIGITS` is used.
 A negative precision will decrease the precision before the decimal point.
-This method doesn’t make use of the DECIMAL_ POINT or THOUSANDS_SEP values.
+This method doesn’t make use of the `DECIMAL_POINT` or THOUSANDS_SEP values.

-* format_number($number, $precision, $trailing_zeroes) Formats the given number to the given precision and pads with trailing zeroes if $trailing_zeroes is true.
+* `format_number($number, $precision, $trailing_zeroes)` Formats the given number to the given precision and pads with trailing zeroes if $trailing_zeroes is true.
 If neither $precision nor $trailing_zeroes are given then the values in DECIMAL_DIGITS and DECIMAL_FILL are used instead.
 This method inserts the value of THOUSANDS_SEP every three digits and replaces the decimal point with the value of DECIMAL_POINT.

 * format_negative($number, $picture) Formats the given number using the given picture.
 If a picture is not given then the value of NEG_FORMAT is used instead.
 In the picture, the character “x” should be used to mark the place where the number should go.